Find out more about studying on a Bell Young Learner course by reading through our frequently asked questions.

 To avoid your child carrying large amounts of cash with them when travelling to the UK, we highly recommend that pocket money is sent in advance.
-This can be sent in advance by bank transfer only: credit cards are not accepted.
+This can be sent in advance by bank transfer only: credit and debit cards are not accepted.
 Payments can take up to 2 weeks to process, so please make all pocket money payments in good time.

 Bell Educational Services Ltd